Tutorial¶

 (1406, 'ECON')

-Defining search sources
+Defining search sources¶

 >>> stefano.define_search_sources()

->>> stefano.search_sources
+>>> print(stefano.search_sources)

-[(15143, 'Regional Studies'), (16680, 'Engineering Science and Education
+[(15143, 'Regional Studies'), (16680, 'Engineering Science and Education Journal'),

-Journal'), (17047, 'Chronicle of Higher Education')
+(17047, 'Chronicle of Higher Education'), (18769, 'Applied Economics Letters'),

-# 56 more sources omitted
+# 200 more sources omitted

-As before, you can override (or predefine) your own set of search_sources.
+Property search_sources is a list of tuples storing source ID and source title.
+You can override (or predefine) your own set of search_sources.
 This can be a list of tuples as well or a list of source IDs only.
-For example, you can set the search sources equal to the source the scientist publishes in: stefano.search_sources = stefano.sources.
+For example, you can set the search sources equal to the sources the scientist publishes in: stefano.search_sources = stefano.sources.
+Then only authors publishing in these sources will be considered for a match.

 Using verbose=True you receive additional information on this operation:

-Defining 'search_group' using up to 61 sources...
+Identifying candidates using up to 206 sources...

 ... parsing Scopus information for 2010...